GMNGjoy/FS25_SpawnPalletsStacked/README.md

-FS25 CONVERSION - Originally created by GMNGjoy for FS22, converted and updated for Farming Simulator 25 by Kwtch.

 Dramatically increase pallet storage capacity at production buildings, animal farms, and greenhouses!
 Instead of pallets spawning in a single layer, they now stack vertically and spawn in multiple rows.

 WHAT THIS MOD DOES: